Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 Sentencing guidelines and the different sentences which are imposed for different blood alcohol content levels should be amended to reflect the new legal limit.

-Current sentencing guidelines use the level of alcohol in a persons blood as one of the main factors to take into consideration when determining what sentence to impose for driving with excess alcohol.
-Currently, a minimum mandatory disqualification of 12 months and a band C fine is imposed on any person convicted of driving or attempting to drive above the current legal limit of 80mg of alcohol per 100ml of blood.
+Currently, a minimum mandatory disqualification of 12 months and a band C fine is imposed on any person convicted of driving or attempting to drive above the current legal limit of 80mg of alcohol per 100ml of blood or 35 micrograms of alcohol in 100 millilitres of breath or 107 milligrams of alcohol per 100 millilitres of urine.

-If the same sentence was applied to a lower legal limit of 50mg and the current range of sentences available were amended to reflect lower alcohol levels then Great Britain would have the toughest penalty regime of any country within the EU that has a 50mg limit.
+If the same sentence was applied to a lower legal limit of 50mg of alcohol per 100ml of blood alongside the equivalent blood and urine levels and the current range of sentences available were amended to reflect the lower alcohol limits on a sliding scale then Great Britain would have the toughest penalty regime of any country within the EU that has a 50mg limit.

-Top of page
+Top of Page

 Permanent disqualification considered for repeat drink drive offenders